NorthwoodsSoftware/gojs-angular/README.md

 ## By Northwoods Software for [GoJS](https://gojs.net)

-### This component is only needed if you have
+### This component is not needed to use GoJS in Angular.
+It is meant to simplify usage of GoJS when you have the constraint of immutable models.
+[See here fore more about using GoJS with Angular](https://gojs.net/latest/intro/angular.html).

 This project provides Angular components for [GoJS](https://gojs.net/latest/index.html) Diagrams, Palettes, and Overviews to simplify usage of GoJS within an Angular application.
+It also implements a DataSyncService to merge changes with model data.
 The implementation for these components is inside the projects/gojs-angular folder.
 See the [gojs-angular-basic project](https://github.com/NorthwoodsSoftware/gojs-angular-basic) for example usage and the [Intro page on using GoJS with Angular](https://gojs.net/latest/intro/angular.html) for more information.